-Dryness around your eyes is not a problem when you know how to treat it.
-When it comes to the delicate skin in this area, it's best to begin with gentle, natural remedies.
-Not only will this ensure that you don't overkill the problem, it will enable you to save on the typically high cost of drug-based treatments and their potential side effects.
+Not if you take action now.
+Dryness around your eyes is not an immediate problem when you know how to treat it.
+When it comes to the delicate skin in this area, it's best to begin with gentle, natural remedies you can perform regularly at home.
+Not only will this ensure that you don't overkill the problem, it will enable you to save on the typically high cost of drug-based treatments and surgical procedures (and their potential side effects.)

-There are several options, from dietary and natural treatments to other solutions.
+There are several safer and more effective options, from dietary and natural treatments to other solutions.

 Causes of Dry Skin around the Eyes